 Ownership and Reference Count: Each

-object that points to a resource increments the reference count.
-The resource is only deleted when the lastshared_ptr
+shared_ptrobject that points to a resource increments the reference count.
+The resource is only deleted when the lastshared_ptrpointing to it is destroyed or reset. -

 Copying and Assignment: Copying a

-instances share ownership of the same resource.
-Similarly, assignment of oneshared_ptr
+shared_ptrincreases the reference count because bothshared_ptrinstances share ownership of the same resource.
+Similarly, assignment of oneshared_ptrto another also increments the reference count. -

 Thread Safety:

-is thread-safe with respect to reference count management.
+std::shared_ptris thread-safe with respect to reference count management.
 However, the resource it points to is not necessarily thread-safe unless explicitly managed.

 Example: Basic Usage of std::shared_ptr